yangit/flactyl/README.md

 - Assemble everything down
 - Flash it with ZMK firmware (or any other you want)

-Look up `Videos` section of this readme to see how order PCB and 3d files from JLCPCB.com
+Look up `Videos` section of this readme to see how to order PCBs and 3d files from JLCPCB.com

 This is how PCB should come out from JLCPCB.com, complete with all diodes, JST connectors, power switch, reset button(not visible)